-People of a certain age (60+) can buy or rent houses/flats within a self-contained space with communal facilities, which is attended regularly (usually daily) by a ‘scheme manager’, who gives advice to residents, ensures communal areas are clean and arranges maintenance and repairs.
+People of a certain age (60+) can buy or rent houses and flats within a self-contained space with communal facilities, which is attended regularly (usually daily) by a ‘scheme manager’, who gives advice to residents, ensures communal areas are clean and arranges maintenance and repairs.
 Sheltered Housing is also usually accompanied by a 24-hour emergency alarm system for residents to use if, for example, they have a fall.

 You can find about the sheltered housing schemes in each district in Cambridgeshire by following the links below.
-In some cases the local council has deferred social housing responsibilities to another company who you will need to contact to find out about sheltered housing schemes in that area:
+In some cases, the local council has deferred social housing responsibilities to another company who you will need to contact to find out about sheltered housing schemes in that area:

 Cambridgeshire Retirement Homes

-Retirement Homes differ from Sheltered Housing mainly in that they are specifically for older people.
+Retirement Homes differ from Sheltered Housing, mainly in that they are specifically for older people.
 They still don’t come with any care facilities, however they do have an attending estate manager to deal with upkeep and repairs.

-When renting a retirement home there can often be confusing terminology around the lease length – retirement housing can usually come with a lease upwards of 99 years.
+When renting a retirement home, there can often be confusing terminology around the lease length – retirement housing can usually come with a lease upwards of 99 years.
 This just means your parent won’t have to worry about moving before they need to.

-As with Sheltered Housing the facilities available vary greatly, depending on how much you are willing to spend if you choose to go privately.
+As with Sheltered Housing, the facilities available vary greatly, depending on how much you are willing to spend if you choose to go privately.
 Some schemes can have restaurants, swimming pools and grand gardens within the property.